ilchen/cryptopals/README.md

     }
 ```

-To solve this equation I equipped my gaussianElimination method with a new parameter indicating whether to
+To solve this equation I equipped my [BooleanMatrixOperations.gaussianElimination method](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/BooleanMatrixOperations.java#L53-L106)
-perform Gaussian elimination to reduced low row echelon form or to low echelon form.
-I then append column vector `t`
+with a new parameter indicating whether to perform Gaussian elimination to reduced low row echelon form or to low echelon form.
+I then append column vector
-to the dependency matrix `T` and bring this augmented matrix to reduced row echelon form:
+`t` to the dependency matrix `T` and bring this augmented matrix to reduced row echelon form:
 ```java
 boolean[][]   tWithCol = appendColumn(T, t);
 rank = gaussianElimination(tWithCol, tTransposed.length, null, true);
 d = extractColumn(tWithCol, tTransposed.length);
 ```

-Frequently T will not have any linearly dependent rows and the assertion
+Frequently `T` will not have any linearly dependent rows and the assertion
 ```java
 assert  Arrays.equals(multiply(T, d), t);
 ```
 will hold.
 However sometimes there'll be linearly dependent rows.
 In this case I take my chance on the resulting
-system of linear equations to be consistent:
+system of linear equations to be consistent and extract the bits of `d` from linearly independent rows:
 ```java
 if (rank < T.length) {
     // It is still possible for T, t to be consistent if the dependent row of T have the same values in t